 As stated in the HUD Tenancy Addendum, the owner must notify the LACDA at least 60-days before the proposed effective date of the intended rent increase.
+The owner must notify the LACDA by submitting the LACDA's Rent Increase form and providing a copy of the tenant's notice.
 The tenant must be notified in writing, at least 60-days before the proposed effective date of the intended rent increase.
+Rent adjustments will be effective the first of the month following 60-days of LACDA's receipt of the owner's request via a completed Rent Increase Form or on the date specified by the owner, whichever is later.

 In accordance with the HUD Tenancy Addendum, the LACDA will disapprove requests made during the initial term of a lease.
 Requests can be made any time after the initial term of the lease.